Thinking Differently About the Employer-Employee Relationship

 PBM distinguishes between:

-This distinction matters because compliance usually produces minimum effort, while commitment produces ownership.
+This distinction matters because compliance usually requires minimal effort, while commitment fosters ownership.

-For public-safety leaders, the practical question is whether the employee understands the obligation, accepts responsibility for it, and has the competence and support needed to keep it.
+For public-sector leaders, the practical question is whether the employee understands the obligation, accepts responsibility for it, and has the competence and support needed to keep it.

 Performance becomes manageable when promise fulfillment can be observed, measured, and documented.